Western Maryland Scenic Railroad 1309: Western Maryland Scenic Railroad

-In August 2017, planned operation in November was further delayed until 2018 after corrosion was found on the locomotive's axles requiring additional work on the axles, wheel boxes, and crank pins.

-Restoration almost stopped in the fall of 2017 due to a lack of funding, although work on the wheels continued with donations.

-The railroad announced in November 2017 that restoration had stopped. $400,000 provided by the state of Maryland had been spent and the railroad estimated it would take at least $530,000 more to complete the restoration, including $120,000 for the running gear and $115,000 for the boiler.
+In August 2017, planned operation in November was further delayed until 2018 after corrosion was found on the locomotive's axles, requiring additional work on the axles, wheel boxes, and crank pins.
+Restoration work almost stopped in November 2017 due to a lack of funding, although work on the wheels continued with donations. $400,000 provided by the state of Maryland had been spent and the railroad estimated it would take at least $530,000 more to complete the restoration, including $120,000 for the running gear and $115,000 for the boiler.
 The railroad was soliciting donations from individuals, seeking additional grants, and raising money with "freight photo charters".

 In January 2018, Maryland state senator Wayne Norman proposed that Allegany County provide $530,000 to complete the restoration.
 The senator said there would be an economic benefit to the county in tourism, even drawing people from Europe and Asia.
 The county provides a $140,000 annual operating subsidy to the railroad, matched by $250,000 from the state of Maryland.

 In February 2018, the restoration project suffered another setback when the railroad learned that an employee had stolen parts, including bronze bearings and wear plates, and sold them for scrap at a salvage yard.
 The thefts were discovered by the Allegany County Sheriff's Office after they were alerted by the scrap yard.
 Stolen parts included 12 original crown brasses and 12 hub liners.
 The parts would have to be remade as they were damaged during removal.
 The scrapyard had paid the employee a total of $14,662 for the parts, some of which weighed 300 lbs.
 Formal charges were filed against the employee.

 In June 2018, the boiler passed a hydrostatic test required by the Federal Railroad Administration.
 The boiler was pressurized to 25% above its maximum operating pressure of 210 psi.
 Stationary test firings to check for boiler leaks occurred several months later.
 The restoration had cost $1.8 million as of mid-2018, including $800,000 provided by the state of Maryland.
-The Western Maryland Scenic General Manager estimated the final cost would be $2.4 million.
+The Western Maryland Scenic General Manager John Garner estimated the final cost to be $2.4 million.

 In September 2019, the project was again halted due to a lack of funds shortly after the front drivers were attached to the engine.
 The railroad said it would no longer make estimates of when the restoration would be complete.
 The total spent on the project was $2.8 million.